-COURSE OBJECTIVES: When you are finished with BIOL 2102, you should be able to
+COURSE OBJECTIVES: When you are finished with BIOL 2101, you should be able to

 - 1. Define and correctly apply anatomical and physiological terminology - 2.
 Correctly and safely use the microscope and other basic laboratory equipment - 3.
 Locate anatomical structures on specimens, models and on illustrations - 4.
 Point out structural and functional relationships in the human body - 5.
-Recognize the four basic tissue types microscopically and understand the functional role played by each in specific organ systems - 6.
+Name the four basic tissue types in the body and be able to recognize them microscopically - 6.
 Demonstrate the ability to communicate scientific information and theory in writing, including proper citing of references - 7.
 Demonstrate the ability to use computerized methods to study science - 8.
 Interpret scientific graphs, tables, and charts - 9.
 Explain and apply the scientific method